Cameo (carving)

 Cameo (/ˈkæmioʊ/) is a method of carving an object such as an engraved gem, item of jewellery or vessel.
 It nearly always features a raised (positive) relief image; contrast with intaglio, which has a negative image.
 Originally, and still in discussing historical work, cameo only referred to works where the relief image was of a contrasting colour to the background; this was achieved by carefully carving a piece of material with a flat plane where two contrasting colours met, removing all the first colour except for the image to leave a contrasting background.

 A variation of a carved cameo is a cameo incrustation (or sulphide).
 An artist, usually an engraver, carves a small portrait, then makes a cast from the carving, from which a ceramic type cameo is produced.
 This is then encased in a glass object, often a paperweight.
 These are very difficult to make but were popular from the late 18th century through the end of the 19th century.
 Originating in Bohemia, the finest examples were made by the French glassworks in the early to mid-nineteenth century.

 Today the term may be used very loosely for objects with no colour contrast, and other, metaphorical, terms have developed, such as cameo appearance.
 This derives from another generalized meaning that has developed, the cameo as an image of a head in an oval frame in any medium, such as a photograph.

 Technique

 Ancient and Renaissance cameos were made from semi-precious gemstones, especially the various types of onyx and agate, and any other stones with a flat plane where two contrasting colours meet; these are "hardstone" cameos.
 In cheaper modern work, shell and glass are more common.
 Glass cameo vessels, such as the famous Portland Vase, were also developed by the Romans.

 Modern cameos can be produced by setting a carved relief, such as a portrait, onto a background of a contrasting colour.
 This is called an assembled cameo.
 Alternatively, a cameo can be carved by the traditional, but far more difficult, method directly out of a material with integral layers or banding, such as (banded) agate or layered glass, where different layers have different colours.

 Sometimes dyes are used to enhance these colours.

+While traditional cameos were commonly crafted from onyx and agate, artisans have explored diverse materials over time.
+Rare examples include ancient cameos cut from precious stones like emeralds, lapis lazuli, and even unusual mediums such as ostrich eggshells, which produce a striking two-tone effect.